The Festival has run since 2014 and is organised by Berrylands Scout Group.

-An important part of what we do too is to give children a chance to join in with running some stalls or helping with setting up so that they get experience of working with other people and to start picking up a few skills for running their own events, so you'll see them running things like the coconut shy or lucky lollipops.
+As part of the festival, we encourage members of our Scout Group to get involved in running some of the stalls, giving them great experience of working with other people and supporting them to learn a few skills for running their own events - you'll see them running things like the coconut shy or lucky lollipops!

 The event needs volunteers and sponsorship to make it happen so please do contact us if you can help in any way.